cmmiller26/ai-fun-token-wheel/docs/DEPLOYMENT.md

 **Symptoms**:

 - Application starts but only shows GPT-2 option
+- Llama 3.2 1B shows as "Unavailable" in dropdown
 - Error messages about missing models
 - "Model not found" errors in logs